Mohsin-Braer/Docker-Kubernetes--Use-Cases-MiniProjects/README.md

 ## Acknowledgements

-A big thank you to Maximilian Schwarzmüller for the guidance
+A big thank you to Maximilian Schwarzmüller for the guidance & tutorials